 Act 606 of 2009 (Scholarship Lottery Act) Ark.
 Code Ann. §23-115-801 (a) (3) requires "The percentage of lottery proceeds determined by the OAL to be net proceeds shall equal an amount determined by the OAL to maximize net proceeds for scholarships."
 Ark.
-Code Ann. §23-115-103 (19) defines net proceeds to be lottery proceeds less operating expenses; the amount of fidelity fund revenue that exceeds \$500,000; the un-depreciated amount of capital assets; and any accruals that will not result in cash outflow.
+Code Ann. §23-115-103 (19) defines net proceeds to be lottery proceeds less operating expenses; the amount of bond fee revenue that exceeds \$500,000; the un-depreciated amount of capital assets; and any accruals that will not result in cash outflow.
 Per Ark.
-Code Ann. §23-115-103 (14) "Lottery Proceeds" means all revenue derived from the sale of tickets or shares and all moneys derived from or in connection with the operation of a lottery, including without limitation fees, offsets, reimbursements, insurance proceeds, damages and liquidated damages collected or imposed by the OAL under this chapter.
+Code Ann. §23-115-103 (14) "Lottery Proceeds" means all revenue derived from the sale of tickets or shares and all moneys derived from or in connection with the operation of a lottery, including without limitation fees, offsets, reimbursements, insurance proceeds, damages, and liquidated damages collected or imposed by the OAL under this chapter.
 Also Ark.
-Code Ann. §23-115-801 Section (b)(1) requires "on or before the fifteenth day of each month, the OAL shall deposit the net proceeds from the lottery into one (1) or more trust accounts at one (1) or more financial institutions."
+Code Ann. §23-115-801 (b) (1) requires "On or before the fifteenth day of each month, the OAL shall deposit the net proceeds from the lottery into one or more trust accounts at one or more financial institutions."

 To meet these requirements, in October 2009, the OAL developed an accounting method for calculating net proceeds each month.
 Such method adjusts certain non-cash transactions for instant ticket revenue and for instant ticket prize expense to determine lottery proceeds on a modified cash basis.
 This method was accepted by the OAL for use in the calculation of net proceeds prescribed by Ark.
-Code Ann. §23-115-603 (a)(3) of the Scholarship Lottery Act and such method has been consistently applied for the calculation of net proceeds and the transfers of net proceeds, since the OAL's inception.
+Code Ann. §23-115-603 (a) (3) and has been consistently applied for the calculation of net proceeds and the transfers of net proceeds since the OAL's inception.

-However, the calculation method utilized results in modified cash basis net proceeds each month which vary from GAAP net proceeds.
+However, the calculation method utilized results in modified cash basis net proceeds each month which vary from GAAP net income before transfers.
 Since the net proceeds for each month are transferred to a trust account by the 15th day of the next month, such transfers create a timing difference for the recognition of certain instant game prize expenses, which results in a debit balance (deficit) in Unrestricted Net Position.
-At June 30, 2021, the cumulative variance due to the modified cash basis method was a debit balance (deficit) in Unrestricted Net Position of \$(12,201,651).
+At June 30, 2022, the cumulative variance due to the modified cash basis method was a debit balance (deficit) in Unrestricted Net Position of \$(12,427,505).

-In addition, the OAL's net OPEB liability at June 30, 2021, (see note 10) of \$4,616,749, which consist of a current liability of \$123,792 and long-term liability of \$4,492,957, has not been funded to date.
+In addition, the OAL's net OPEB liability at June 30, 2022, (see note 10) of \$2,235,556, which consist of a current liability of \$98,211 and long-term liability of \$2,137,345, has not been funded to date.
 It will be funded on a pay-as-you-go basis as the benefits related to this liability are due and payable.
-This creates an additional debit balance (deficit) in Unrestricted Net Position at June 30, 2021, of \$(4,616,749).
-The total debit balance (deficit) in Unrestricted Net Position at June 30, 2021, was \$(16,818,400).
+This creates an additional debit balance (deficit) in Unrestricted Net Position at June 30, 2022, of \$(2,235,556).
+The total debit balance (deficit) in Unrestricted Net Position at June 30, 2022, was \$(14,663,061).